 Study on the sustainability of the bYo yoga mat

 How sustainable is our yoga mat bYo?
-An idea that has played a decisive role for us from the very beginning.
-Reason enough for us to have the 100 percent cork yoga mat examined more closely.
-The results on the CO₂ footprint made us very proud.
-But from the front.
+A thought that has played a decisive role for us from the very beginning.
+Reason enough for us to have the 100% cork yoga mat examined more closely.
+The results of the CO₂ footprint made us very proud.
+But from the beginning.

-Every day we encounter the word "sustainability" because it plays an increasingly important role in the media, in politics and in advertising.
-No wonder: because environmental awareness is increasingly moving from being an individual lifestyle to becoming a social movement.
-It is inevitable that companies will declare their products as "sustainable" - even if this is perhaps not true at all.
+We come across the word "sustainability" every day, as it plays an increasingly important role in the media, politics and advertising.
+No wonder: environmental awareness is increasingly turning from an individual lifestyle into a social movement.
+It is inevitable that companies will declare their products to be "sustainable" - even if this may not be true at all.

-When we dealt with the topic of yoga mats, we quickly realized how little sustainability is anchored in the yoga scene.
-It actually surprised us even more negatively how often mats are praised as "sustainable" when ultimately they are not.
-Reason enough for us to take a closer look behind it.
+When we looked into the topic of yoga mats, we quickly realized how little sustainability is anchored in the yoga scene.
+We were actually even more negatively surprised by how often mats are praised as "sustainable" that are ultimately not.
+Reason enough for us to take a closer look.
 How sustainable is our bYo yoga mat?
-We wanted to know exactly and commissioned a scientific study to determine the CO₂ footprint of our yoga mat in comparison to other products.
+We wanted to find out exactly and commissioned a scientific study to determine the carbon footprint of our yoga mat in comparison to other products.

 The study setting

-In addition to CO₂, there are other greenhouse gases (including methane, nitrous oxide) whose effect on the warming of the earth's atmosphere is converted into the equivalent amount of CO₂ so that the warming effect of a greenhouse gas mixture can be specified by a single number.
+In addition to CO₂, there are other greenhouse gases (including methane and nitrous oxide) whose effect on global warming is converted into the equivalent amount of CO₂ so that the warming effect of a greenhouse gas mixture can be indicated by a single number.

-This value is called CO₂e, which we also used as the basis for the result of the study.
-All the steps in production were taken into account, starting with the employees' journey to work, energy consumption at the workplace, the material used, right through to shipping the finished goods.
+This value is referred to as CO₂e, which we also used as the basis for the results of the study.
+All steps in the production process were taken into account, starting with the employees' commute, energy consumption at the workplace, the materials used and the dispatch of the finished product.

 Comparison with other materials

-In addition, the emissions from yoga mats with different materials such as PVC, TPE, latex and cork were determined in comparison to the bYo yoga mat.
-The country in which the product was manufactured was taken into account.
-In the case of different sources for emission values of the same type, the value was used that demonstrably has a higher negative or lower positive influence and this is explained accordingly.
-All values are given with citation for reference.
+In addition, the emissions of yoga mats with different materials such as PVC, TPE, latex and cork were determined in comparison to the bYo yoga mat.
+In the case of different sources for emission values of the same type, the value with a demonstrably higher negative or lower positive impact was used and explained accordingly.
+All values are quoted with source references.

-The special feature of the material cork is that it is not the wood of the trees that is used, but only the bark.
+The special feature of cork as a material is that it is not the wood of the trees that is used, but only the bark.

-The bark is harvested for the first time after about 25 years, then regularly every 8-9 years.
-1 Various studies assume that for every ton of cork harvested, 70 tons of CO₂ are bound in the atmosphere.
-2 Another study, UAB 2011, assumes a much lower value, but with 18 kg bound CO₂ per kg harvested cork, still with a clearly negative CO₂ balance.
-3
+The bark is harvested for the first time after about 25 years, then regularly every 8-9 years.1 Various studies assume that 70 tons of CO₂ are bound in the atmosphere for every ton of cork harvested.2 Another study, UAB 2011, assumes a much lower value, but with 18 kg of bound CO₂ per kg of harvested cork, still with a clearly negative CO₂ balance.3

-As a result, this study comes to the conclusion that the value from the UAB study is set too high by a factor of 3.6 to 4.5.
-4
+As a result, this study concludes that the value from the UAB study is too high by a factor of 3.6 to 4.5.4

-We agree with this reasoning in order to get the most meaningful result possible.
-For example, allocation must be taken into account, which means that the area of the cork forest could also be used for other purposes.
-Ultimately, however, it remains the case that harvesting the cork oak leads to up to three times more CO₂ being bound than if the cork bark were not harvested.
+We agree with this reasoning in order to obtain a result that is as meaningful as possible.
+For example, allocation must be taken into account, which means that the area of cork forest could also be used for other purposes.
+Ultimately, however, it remains the case that harvesting the cork oak leads to up to three times more CO₂ being sequestered than if the cork bark were not harvested.

 The material alone is not decisive

-Thus we first have the results of the pure material.
-In addition, there are many other factors such as energy consumption during production, transport routes, packaging and much more.
-Our values take these factors into account and lead to interesting results.
+This means that we initially have the results of the pure material.
+However, there are many other factors such as energy consumption during production, transportation routes, packaging and much more.
+These factors are taken into account in our values and lead to interesting results.

-Most of the world market production comes from China and is transported by sea.
-Due to the immensely high loading capacities of container ships, the relative CO₂ share per kg of freight is comparatively low, although the total CO₂ emissions of a container ship are immense.
+The majority of global market production comes from China and is transported by sea.
+However, due to the immensely high loading capacities of container ships, the relative CO₂ share per kg of freight is comparatively low, although the total CO₂ emissions of a container ship are immense.

-The bYo yoga mat is sustainably and gently manufactured in Portugal.
-This is ideal because the natural material is processed directly at the harvest site.
-The short transport routes lead to a further improved result.
+The bYo yoga mat is sustainably and carefully manufactured in Portugal.
+This is ideal because the natural material is processed directly at the place of harvest.
+The short transportation routes lead to a further improved result.

 bYo is carbon negative!

-With a value of -4.93 kg CO₂ we are carbon negative.
-To explain: A product is CO₂-neutral if the amount of emissions that it releases into the atmosphere corresponds to the amount of CO₂ emissions that it removes from the atmosphere.
-The influence is neutral, zero.
-The so-called "carbon negative" goes one step further: Because "carbon negative" is a product at the time when the amount of emissions removed from the atmosphere is greater than the amount of emissions released into the atmosphere.
+With a value of -4.93 kg CO₂ , we are carbon negative.
+To explain: a product is CO₂-neutral if the amount of emissions released into the atmosphere corresponds to the amount of CO₂ emissions removed from the atmosphere.
+The impact is neutral, zero.
+The so-called "carbon negative" goes one step further: because "carbon negative" is a product at the point in time when the amount of emissions removed from the atmosphere is greater than the amount of emissions released into the atmosphere.
 The latter applies to our bYo yoga mat.

 1 https://kork.de/wp-content/uploads/2019/12/Von_der_Korkeiche_zum_Kork.pdf